Grosse Ile Township, Michigan

-Grosse Ile Township is a civil township of Wayne County in the U.S. state of Michigan.
-The population was 10,777 at the 2020 census.
+Grosse Ile Township is a civil township in Wayne County in the U.S. state of Michigan.
+A Downriver suburb of Detroit, Grosse Ile Township consists of multiple islands in the Detroit River (the largest of which is Grosse Ile), roughly 18 mi southwest of downtown Detroit.
+As of the 2020 census, the township had a population was 10,777.

-The township encompasses several islands in the Detroit River, of which the largest is named as Grosse Ile.
 Named by French explorers in 1679, Grosse Île means "Big Island".
 Later taken under British rule after 1763, the island was not settled by European Americans until after the United States achieved independence in the American Revolutionary War.
 Grosse Ile Township was organized in 1914 after it split away from Monguagon Township.

 Geography

 According to the United States Census Bureau, the township has a total area of 18.67 sqmi, of which 9.20 sqmi is land and 9.47 sqmi (50.72%) is water.

 Grosse Ile is the largest island on the Detroit River.
 The township of Grosse Ile is composed of twelve islands, although the community is most often identified with the main island (which residents simply refer to as "The Island").
 Grosse Ile's main island is technically composed of two islands.
 Grosse Ile Township is one of only seven municipalities in the state of Michigan to consist entirely of islands, including St. James Township, Drummond Township, Bois Blanc Township (in northern Michigan, not to be confused with the nearby Bois Blanc Island, which is in Canada), Mackinac Island, Peaine Township, and Sugar Island Township.

 The tip of the main island's northern section is named Hennepin Point in honor of the 17th-century French explorer Father Louis Hennepin.
 It is uninhabited and separated from the remainder of the northern section by an unnamed canal that cannot be navigated in a power boat.

 The southern section of the main island is separated from the northern section by the Thorofare Canal, which runs on a diagonal course from east to west connecting the main channel of the Detroit River with the Trenton Channel of the river.
 The southern section of the main island is connected by bridges to Elba Island, Meso Island (also known as Upper Hickory Island), Hickory Island, and Swan Island, which are all inhabited.